 - Affordable Housing Strategy

 - Active Transportation Plan (PDF)

 On May 13th, 2013, Nelson City Council adopted a new Official Community Plan (OCP).
-The OCP incorporates all of the important sustainability initiatives that have been completed since 2008.

 - The City of Nelson has signed onto the Federation of Canadian Municipalities Partners for Climate Protection (PCP), which is a network of Canadian municipal governments that have committed to reducing greenhouse gases and acting on climate change.
 In addition, the City has committed to be carbon neutral by 2012.